jil8885/scheduler-cli/README.md

 	get all schedule at month       - show in {month}                     ex) show at july (not a number)

 update from the server
 ------------------------

 	pull schedule from server       - pull
 	push schedule to server         - push
 	sync schedule with server	- sync

+You can use this module directly from terminal through command starts with scheduler-cli

+You can start calender sync server with command 'scheduler-server' You can start calender slack bot server with command 'scheduler-slack'